-Prior to April 9, 2018, each of our directors annually received a \$35,000 cash retainer, the audit committee chairperson annually received a \$15,000 cash retainer, each audit committee member (other than the chairperson) annually received a \$7,500 cash retainer, the compensation committee chairperson annually received a \$10,000 cash retainer, each compensation committee member (other than the chairperson) annually received a \$5,000 cash retainer, the nominating and corporate governance committee chairperson annually received a \$7,000 cash retainer and each nominating and corporate governance committee member (other than the chairperson) annually received a \$3,500 cash retainer.
+Prior to April 9, 2018, each of our directors annually received a \$35,000 cash retainer, the audit committee chairperson annually received a \$15,000 cash retainer, each audit committee member (other than the chairperson) annually received a \$7,500 cash retainer, the compensation committee chairperson annually received a \$10,000 cash retainer, each compensation committee member (other than the chairperson) annually received a \$5,000 cash retainer, the nominating and corporate governance committee member (other than the chairperson) annually received a \$5,000 cash retainer, the nominating and corporate governance committee member (other than the chairperson) annually received a \$7,000 cash retainer and each nominating and corporate governance committee member (other than the chairperson) annually received a \$3,500 cash retainer.
 The lead independent director received an additional annual cash retainer of \$15,000.
 We reimburse each member of our Board who is not an employee for reasonable travel and other expenses in connection with attending meetings of our Board or committees thereof.